End-of-life care is filled with emotions and tough questions which may require decision-making skills that

 - Physician Orders for Life-Sustaining Treatment (POLST) "new"

 Physician Orders for Life-Sustaining Treatment (POLST) is a promising program to elicit and honor the treatment goals of people with advanced progressive illness or frailty.
-The two page brief is available in both english and spanish
+The two page brief is available in both english and spanish.
+Click here for Oregon POLST Information and the Oregon POLST Form.

 - Promoting Excellence in End-of-Life Care